FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/lending.md

 {% docs evm_complete_lending_utilization_rate %}

-The percentage of assets loaned out.
+The percentage of total assets that are currently loaned out.

 {% enddocs %}